-- an ear tag, with the letters 'UK' followed by the herd mark of the holding from which it is being moved or - a tattoo, showing the herd mark (with or without the letters 'UK').
-A tattoo must be applied either by tattoo forceps on an ear or by a slap marker on each shoulder

-Pigs less than one year old may instead have a temporary mark, which is recorded on the accompanying movement document and identifies the holding of departure.
+- an ear tag, with the letters 'UK' followed by the herd mark of the holding from which it is being moved - or - a tattoo, showing the herd mark (with or without the letters 'UK').
+A tattoo must be applied either by tattoo forceps on an ear or by a slap marker on each shoulder movement document and identifies the holding of departure.
 Temporary marks must last until the pigs reach their destination.
 Temporary marks are not permitted for movements to a market, slaughterhouse, a show or for use in export.